SMAC-Group/course_intro_statistics/slides/chapter4_05.md

 ---

-For the sake of the example, we will define two small dataframes to work with and illustrate each type of joint.
+In the following illustrating example, we will define two small dataframes to work with and explain each type of joint.

 ```r
 df_a <- gapminder %>%